-As mentioned before, a key to a good picture relies mainly on Aperture, Shutter Speed and ISO.
+As mentioned before, the key to a good picture relies mainly on Aperture, Shutter Speed, and ISO.
 So it’s advisable to get off auto mode and learn to use the exposure triangle if you’re looking to invest all your efforts into creating a timeless picture.

 Polarizing The View

-In photography always experiment with every tool.
-Without testing them out you’ll never know the different scenarios each picture can portray.
+In photography, always experiment with every tool.
+Without testing them out, you’ll never know the different scenarios each picture can portray.
 Among these is shutter speed.
-During the nighttime, try to find a slow-moving object that is well lit up.
-Set your shutter speed to about 4 seconds and you will find trails of light in faster motion.
-This works well even during daylight; of people running or a ball thrown into the air.
+During the nighttime, try to find a slow-moving object that is well-lit up.
+Set your shutter speed to about 4 seconds, and you will find trails of light in faster motion.
+This works well even during daylight, of people running or a ball is thrown into the air.